What Is White Noise And Can It Help You Sleep?

 Sleep disorders are more common among patients in intensive care units.
 Environmental factors like noise is a common cause of sleep disorders.
 Based on the findings of this study, the use of white noise is recommended as a method for masking environmental noises, sleep induction, improving sleep, and maintaining sleep in the coronary care unit.

-In a study conducted in 1992, a researcher at Huntsville Hospital in Alabama examined the effects of white noise on the sleep of patients recuperating from heart surgery.
+In a study conducted in 1992, a researcher at Huntsville Hospital in Alabama examined the effects of white noise on the sleep of patients recovering from heart surgery.

 For this study, 30 patients were played ocean sounds via a white noise machine, while another 30 were exposed to the typical sounds of the ward.